 Catholicism, Protestantism of the most rigid Evangelical stamp, Freethought the boldest and broadest, Materialism and the new Spiritualism, are oddly mixed up in Germany.
 The reaction from dogmatic theology had swept strongly toward materlalism, and Carl Vogt's blunt saying that "the brain secretes thought as the liver does bile," shows the same tendency in physiological and other science.
-Feuerbach began to build a philosophy on an earthly foundation, turning from an ascetic student of theology to a fierce assailant of all supremacy of spiritual verities, and Moleshott, Speiss, Strauss, Marx Buchner and others followed on the same line.
-Some of the German Socialists, accustomed to see theological dogmas the allies of Imperial tyranny, make atheism an ally of popular. liberty.
+Feuerbach began to build a philosophy on an earthly foundation, turning from an ascetic student of theology to a flerce assailant of all supremacy of spiritual verities, and Moleschott, Speiss, Strauss, Marx Buchner and others followed on the same line.
+Some of the German Socialists, accustomed to see theological dogmas the allies of Imperial tyranny, make atheism an ally of popular liberty.
 One of this school says, "Socialism is the child of atheism, and the beginning of a great period of atheistical culture."

-Hellwald makes science and liberty allied enemies of all religion, and of all spiritual philosophy, in his statement: "The task of science is to destroy all ideals; to manifest their hollowness and nothingness; to show that belief in God and religion is deception; that morality, equality, love, freedom, rights of man, are lies; and at the same time to prove the necessity of all these errors for human development."
-This may be held as the extreme of this materialistic tendency; but it is not to be supposed it has held sole sway, or that there have been no great thoughts or words tend. ing toward a spiritual philosophy and a free and natural religion.
+Hellwald makes science and liberty allied emies of all religion, and of a ii spirituai philosophy, in his statement: "The task of science is to destroy all ideals; to manifest their hollowness and nothingness; to show that belief in God and religion is deception; that morality, equality, love, freedom, rights of man, are lies; and at the same time to prove the necessity of all these errors for human development." .

+This may be held as the extreme of this materialistic tendency; but it is not to be supposed it has held sole sway, or that there have been no great thoughts or words tending toward a spiritual philosophy and a free and natural religion.
 The beginning of an investigation of Spiritualism by German philosophers shows how and whitherward the tide of thought sets to-day.

-Jean Paul wrote years ago: "But man is higher than his dwelling place; he looks up and unfolds the wings of his soul, and when the sixty minutes which we call sixty years have passed, he takes flight, kindling as he rises, and the ashes of his feathers fall back to earth, and the unveiled soul freed from its covering of clay, and pure as a tone of music, ascends on high.
-Even in the midst of the dim shadows of life, he sees the mountains of the future world gilded with the morning rays of a san which rises not here below.
-So the inhabitant of the polar regions looks into the long night in which there is no sunrise; but at midnight he sees a light like the first rosy rays of dawn, gleam. ing on the highest mountain tops,-and he thinks of his long summer in which it never sets."
+Jean Paul wrote years ago: "But man is higher than his dwelling place; he looks up and unfolds the wings of his soul, and when the sixty minutes which we call sixty years have passed, he takes flight, kindling as he rises, and the ashes of his feathers fall backto earth, and the unveiled soul freed from its covering of clay, and pure as a tone of music, ascends on high.
+Even in the midst of the dim shadows of life, he sees the mountains of the future world gilded with the morning rays of a sun which rises not here below.
+So the inhabitant of the polar regions looks into the long night in which there is no sunrise; but at midnight he sees a light like the first rosy rays of dawn, gleaming on the highest mountain tops,-and he thinks of his long summer in which it never

+Here is a foregleam of immestality, lighting up the inner life of a great soul.

+Rahel gave a fine idea of religious liberty and integrity as follows: "To have freedom is only to have that which is absolutely necessary to enable us to be what we ought to be, and to possess what we ought to possess This leads to the root of all lying.
+The first privation of freedom is this,-that we must not say what we wish nor what we think.
+In secret prayer we may say it to our Heavenly Father, who knows it already; but in the world we must lie and conceal!
+Yet he alone is worthy to be called our friend to whom we thay show ourselves as we are."